Vedavyaskota/Handwriting-Detection-and-Recognition/README.md

 you can download those files from this link : https://www.mediafire.com/folder/qobvmhxtrr2gm/GitHub

+Note: all files should be in same folder(paste these downloaded files in project folder)

 there will be a .exe file called "tesseract-ocr-w64" need to install it first. it will install all nessasary packages

-now make sure that all files are in same folder

 open app.py file and run code
 it will show a local port "http://127.0.0.1:5000/"